 How Long Does The Sealant Last In The Tube?

 High quality inner tube sealant is relatively maintenance free.
-Slime guarantees up to 2 years inside the tube, while Muc Off promises that the sealant will last the lifetime of the inner tube (in contrast with tubeless sealant, which needs to be topped up every 2-6 months).
-Some factors, such as how often you ride your bike and where you store it and how many punctures it needs to fix may come into play in determining the lifetime of the sealant.
+Slime guarantees up to 2 years inside the tube, while Muc Off promises that the sealant will last the lifetime of the inner tube and it does not need to be toped up.
+In contrast with tubeless sealant, which needs to be topped up every 2-6 months.

 Inevitably, if the sealant has been hard at work sealing punctures you never knew you had, it may get used up quicker.